dfelinto/blender-manual/manual/files/asset_libraries/introduction.rst

 .. note::

-   Note that this scanning process may take a while, depending on the number of blend-files and the number of assets contained within them.
-Blender 3.1 will add indexing of these assets, greatly improving the speed at which an asset library can be reopened.
-See `T91406 <https://developer.blender.org/T91406>`__ for more info.
+   Loading an asset library for the first time may take a while, but the next time it is loaded should be significantly faster.
+Blender generates an index of all assets contained inside an asset library, and keeps it up-to-date as files are modified within it.
+The indices are stored in the :ref:`local-cache-dir`.

 The blend-files can be directly in the top-level directory of the asset library, or in any subdirectory.
 The on-drive organization of asset libraries is all up to you.
 Regardless of which blend-file contains the assets,